jamesETsmith/msanalysis/README.md

 ---
 ## Installation

 Set up is meant to be easy!
-First we suggest installing all of prerequisites in a clean conda env (run this inside the main directory of the package):
+First we suggest installing all of prerequisites in a clean [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) env (run this inside the main directory of the package):

 ```bash
 conda env create -f devtools/conda-envs/msanalysis_env.yaml